yamini-kaamaakshi/search-engine/SETUP.md

-# Local AI Search Engine Setup Guide
+# Local AI Search Engine with File Upload

 This project implements a local search engine using:
 - **Ollama** for local LLM inference
+- **File Upload Support** for PDF, DOCX, and TXT documents
-- **Simple text similarity** for document matching
+- **Simple text similarity** for document matching across Q&A pairs and uploaded files
 - **Next.js** for the web interface

 ## Prerequisites